-create-view name &key as column-list with-check-option database => as A symbolic SQL query expression.
+create-view name &key as column-list with-check-option database =>

-The name of the view as a string, symbol or SQL expression.
+name The name of the view as a string, symbol or SQL expression.

+database A database object which defaults to default-database.

+as A symbolic SQL query expression.

 column-list A list.

 with-check-option A Boolean.

-Creates a view called name in database which defaults to \default-database\.
+Creates a view called name in database which defaults to default-database.
 The view is created using the query as and the columns of the view may be specified using the column-list parameter.
 The with-check-option is NIL by default but if it has a non-NIL value, then all insert/update commands on the view are checked to ensure that the new data satisfy the query as.